DrinkyBird/epsilon/readme.txt

         * AOW16
           * Fixed both barracks having one passable wall
           * Fixed war factory doors kinda
+      * Classes
+        * Sniper now depends on Barracks, not the research centre (this moves it into the Combat category in the menu)

     r218 (17/09/2019):
       * Bumped max number of razor wires to 40